 Our belief and experiences of the supernatural can often be colored by the way we think and what we choose or prefer to believe.
 Psychologists claim that when faced with anomalous phenomena, our cognitive framework can lead to internal misattributions to external (paranormal) forces.
 Our belief or disbelief can lead to the acceptance or rejection of paranormal explanations respectively.

+So are ghosts real?
 According to a 2021 study, preferential thinking style, delusion formation, belief in science, lower ability to think critically and personal life events can all influence supernatural credence.
 It is also driven by social customs and traditions as well.
 Our assumptions, expectations and view of the world sway our “understanding of reality and existence”, at an individual cognitive level.

 Personal experiences, like sleep paralysis, can also increase emotion-based reasoning and shape our judgment of anomalous phenomena as supernatural or ghostly.
 In fact, indirect experiences, such as media, literature or second-hand accounts, can act as confirmatory evidence that support our beliefs.
 The study concludes that we usually “endorse paranormal beliefs based on emotional appeal.”